Samsung Electronics earmarking cash for growth, including M&A

 Yi said Samsung planned to strengthen shareholder outreach, making top management more available to institutional investors and holding more public events.

 It also wanted to boost investment by foreign retail investors to help build consumer loyalty.
-Samsung, which does not have American Depositary Receipts, in 2013 arranged a program with Bank of America Merrill Lynch that allows U.S. retail investors to invest directly in its shares.
-Samsung declined to comment on how many investors acquired its stock through the program.
+Samsung, which does not have American Depositary Receipts, in 2013 arranged a programme with Bank of America Merrill Lynch that allows U.S. retail investors to invest directly in its shares.
+Samsung declined to comment on how many investors acquired its stock through the programme.

 Samsung shares fell to multi-year lows in October but have recovered and were up 3.8 percent in 2015 based on Tuesday's closing level.